madhug-nadig/articles/_posts/2017-07-29-implementing-svm-support-vector-machines-from-scratch-in-python.md

 At each step SMO chooses two elements αi and αj to jointly optimize, find the optimal values for those two parameters given that all the others are fixed, and updates the α vector accordingly.
 The choice of the two points is determined by a heuristic, while the optimization of the two multipliers is performed analytically.
 Despite needing more iterations to converge, each iteration uses so few operations that the algorithm exhibits an overall speed-up of some orders of magnitude.

 Further, SMO was such an important development for SVMs mainly because of the limited use of computational resources required for the optimization.
-With SMO, we do not directly perform any matrix operations, and hence we do not need to store the kernel martix in memory.
+With SMO, we do not directly perform any matrix operations, and hence we do not need to store the kernel matrix in memory.
 This allows the SMO to run with limited memory, which is very useful for large data sets.
 If you are interested to know know more about SMO, [here](https://jupiter.math.nctu.edu.tw/~yuhjye/assets/file/teaching/2017_machine_learning/SMO%20algorithm.pdf) is a good resource that covers the theory a bit deeper.

 ### Implementing SMO within our `fit` function